-The Workplace Representation Report shows 104 employees in this category, which includes mid-level management, executive staff, and Attorneys-in-Charge (AIC).
-DOJ exceeds the parity goal for females by employing 64 females, which results in 100% compliance.
+- a.
+The Workplace Representation Report shows 108 employees in this category, which includes mid-level management, executive staff, and Attorneys-in-Charge (AIC).
+DOJ exceeds the parity goal for females by employing 71 females, which results in 100% compliance.
 This is consistent with data from the previous period wherein compliance was also achieved.
-Although parity was achieved in this category, it is important to note that there was a decrease in the number of females in Upper Management (-6) since last reporting period; conversely there was an increase in females in middle management (+9).
+Although parity was achieved in this category, it is important to note that there was an increase in the number of females in Upper Management (+8) since last reporting period; conversely there was a decrease in females in middle management (-1).
 The data also reflects an increase in representation with people of color, with an increase of 3, meeting parity.
-The data also reflects an increase in representation of people with disabilities, meeting 100% parity.
-This is a significant improvement over the preceding period.
+The data also reflects a decrease in representation of people with disabilities, meeting 50% parity (-3). - b.
 Upper management positions are generally the most difficult to fill due to specialized requirements and small applicant pools.
 Turnover in these positions is low.
 Many of these are AIC positions that require current membership with the Oregon State Bar (OSB) and experience in a specialized area.
 Demographics of the OSB reflect a lack of diversity, which affects our ability to meet goals.
 Some of the ways that DOJ is working to attract a more diversified attorney applicant pool is to send job announcements to the Oregon State Bar (OSB) Diversity and Inclusion Section who then shares with other resources.
 Other sources include social media and the American Bar Association to target attorney applicant pools outside Oregon.
 Appointments to AIC positions are often made from an internal candidate pool due to the experience required for the positions.
 DOJ continues to work diligently to increase the diversity in our attorney applicant pool.